tweag/nickel/rfcs/007-bytecode-interpreter.md

 This representation takes between 3 and 4 words per value (depending on the architecture), which isn't small by VM standards.
-Smalltalk, for example, uses spare bits in each pointer to reduce the number of words used, but this isn't portable or implementable in ANSI C.
+Smalltalk, for example, uses spare bits in each pointer to reduce the number of words used, but this isn't portable or implementable in pure ANSI C.

 Because tables are used to represent arrays, Lua 5 uses a hybrid representation with an array part and a hash part.

 Lua also has a peculiar representation of closures.
-While compilation of closures to native code have a vast body of literature and experience in functional languages, most analyses involved are deemed to expensive or too complex for a simple one-pass compiler.
-Instead, in Lua, outer variables are accessed indirectly through a slot called _upvalue_, which originally points to the stack of the enclosing function owning the referenced value.
+There is a vast body of literature around compilation of closures to native code in functional languages, but the analyses involved can be expensive or too complex for a simple one-pass compiler.
+Instead, in Lua, outer variables are accessed indirectly through a slot called an _upvalue_, which originally points to the stack of the enclosing function owning the referenced value.
 When the stack frame is freed, the value is moved to the slot so that it can outlive the enclosing function call.
 Thanks to the additional indirection, this move is invisible to the closures themselves.
 This is combined with flat closures